What Is a Brand Audit? [And When to Conduct One]

 It's amazing what small changes can do.
 Many businesses find new life just by making a few modifications to their existing brand.

-By contrast, some companies should consider rebranding when the target market or company's vision changes.
-For example, companies that want to increase brand equity might rebrand to elevate their image.
-In addition, a rebrand may be in order after a merger or acquisition.
+By contrast, some companies should consider rebranding completely.
+This might be true when the target market or company's vision changes.
+Companies might rebrand to improve their reputation and increase brand equity.
+A rebrand may be in order after a merger or acquisition.

 Sometimes, a business drifts so far off course that a complete rebrand is the only solution.
 A brand audit can help organizations determine if a rebrand is in order.